-Join us for our next upcoming Coffee Morning to find out more about how you can streamline the transition between Y6 and Y7 for your child!
+Join us for our next upcoming Coffee Morning to find out more about Chinese language and learning at RCHK!
+Open to all Primary and Secondary parents.

 RAPT would like to invite all volunteers to attend their appreciation lunch on 14 June 2018, 1pm – 3pm in SPC102.

 2. Parent Socials and RAPT events such as Second Hand Uniform Sales

 3. School events such as Photo Week, Walk For Change, etc.

 4. NutriAgent Team: Promoting healthy eating at RCHK; conducting lunch / snack surveillances; organising healthy cooking workshops; Joyful Fruit Day

 5. RAPT Committee: Become a member and attend the monthly RAPT meeting

 For more information, please contact us at email@example.com.

 RCHK’s annual Joyful Fruit Day was celebrated on 19 April 2018.
 This year, the theme was “Fruit-Nutritious & Cool!”

 Our Coffee Morning discussion was led by the Further Education team, who spoke about how to go about the university search, application and decision-making process.
 Parents with students in any year level were welcome to attend.